HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 plt.show()
 ```

-Using the same peak detection frequency information and calculating the central
+#### Does the frequency of peak identification evolve with time?

-datetime of each time chunk, we can then examine whether the frequency appears to
+We have the frequency of peak detection for each time chunk, and so we can plot it
-change with time.
+against the time chunk central time in order to see if the peak detection frequency
+changes over the course of our observations.

+First we calculate the time chunk central times, using Python datetime objects because
+matplotlib can be easily configured to display datetimes as axis labels:

 ```{code-cell} python
 datetime_chunk_halfwidths = (